 - 1. Roads curbs and pavements - 2.
 Law enforcement and traffic - 3.
 Parks and open spaces (especially the appearance of towns) - 4.
-Waste management (especially recycling and waste disposal sites)

-The IDP process also enabled us to identify critical National and Provincial Department service needs that the Community feel should be addressed in the current IDP cycle.
-These needs were incorporated as part of the Provincial Joint Planning Initiative.
+Waste management (especially recycling and waste disposal sites) - 5.
+Economic development and the alleviation of poverty incorporated as part of the Provincial Joint Planning Initiative.
 Chapter 6 indicates how these needs are provided for and how they align with our municipal planning.

+The IDP process also enabled the municipality to identify critical National and Provincial Department service needs that the Community feel should be addressed in the current IDP cycle.
+These needs were